BryanBH/3D_StudyAid/README.md

 # 3D StudyAid

 ## What is 3D Study Aid?
-3D Study aid is a React Application that allows students to browse various 3D model woth their own animations, create chat study rooms and connect their spotify accounts and play music on the browser.
+3D Study Aid is a React Application that allows students to browse various 3D model woth their own animations, create chat study rooms and connect their spotify accounts and play music on the browser.

 ## Getting Started